Saigesp/aws-developer-cert/IAM.md

 ## Roles

 Used to delegate access with defined permissions to users, apps or services that don't normally have access to your AWS resources **without having to share long-term access keys**.

+TO assume a role, an user must call [AssumeRole](#assumerole).

+> **You can grant a role to an external user**.
+This is useful if you have many AWS accounts, because you can create users in only one AWS account and grant roles temporary in other accounts without register users again in these accounts.

 #### Notes